Detecting Masquerade Attacks in Controller Area Networks Using Graph Machine Learning: Results

 \section{Results}

-Our experimental setup was powered by a 12\textsuperscript{th} Gen Intel\textsuperscript{\textregistered} Core\textsuperscript{\texttrademark} i9-12900HK processor, an NVIDIA GeForce RTX 3080 Ti GPU, and bolstered by 32GB of RAM.
-We employed \texttt{NetworkX}, a powerful library for creating and analyzing complex networks, as a key tool in our study.
-All methods were implemented using \texttt{Python 3.8.18}.
-For computing evaluation metrics, we utilized the \texttt{sklearn.metrics} module.
-Graph embeddings were facilitated by \texttt{node2vec 0.4.6}.
-We focus on comparing two different settings, i.e., a baseline using only graph embeddings and combining graph embeddings with time series contextual information.
-To ensure the reproducibility of our proposed settings, we have made the code available in a GitHub repository \cite{GraphML-CONTROLLER-AREA-NETWORK-Attack-Detection}.
+We evaluate our framework on the ROAD dataset \cite{verma2022addressing} under two settings: (1) a baseline using graph embeddings only and (2) an enhanced configuration combining graph embeddings with time series features.
+All methods were implemented in \texttt{Python 3.8.18}, using \texttt{NetworkX} for graph operations, \texttt{sklearn.metrics} for evaluation, \texttt{node2vec 0.4.6} for embeddings, and \texttt{timeit} for computing TTW.
+To support reproducibility, our code is publicly available at \cite{GraphML-CONTROLLER-AREA-NETWORK-Attack-Detection}.

-Section V-A shows detection results using a baseline model with only graph embeddings, demonstrating significant variation in performance with different \(\omega\) and \(\delta\) combinations using time-based windows (see Fig.~\ref{fig:auc_roc_embeddings_heatmaps}).
-Section V-B evidences how incorporating time series features with graph embeddings enhances detection capabilities improving AUC-ROC values across various attacks (see Fig.~\ref{fig:auc_roc_embeddings_timeseries_heatmaps}) using time-based windows.
-Section V-C provides a comparative analysis of detection settings showing that combining graph embeddings with time series features generally enhances detection performance, supported by detailed AUC-ROC metrics across different attack scenarios (see Table \ref{tab:summary_plot}).
-Finally, Section V-D investigates the effect of using more granular windows based on the number of samples.
-We show that even with more granular window lengths, the proposed framework effectively detects masquerade attacks (see Table \ref{tab:summary_plot2} and Figs. \ref{fig:embeddings_only_sample_exp} and \ref{fig:embeddings_with_timeseries_sample_exp}).
+Section~V-A shows detection results using a baseline model with graph embeddings only, demonstrating significant variation in performance across different \(\omega_t\) and \(\delta_t\) combinations using time-based windows (see Fig.~\ref{fig:auc_roc_embeddings_heatmaps}).
+Section~V-B evidences how incorporating time series features with graph embeddings enhances detection capabilities, improving AUC-ROC values across various attacks (see Fig.~\ref{fig:auc_roc_embeddings_timeseries_heatmaps}).
+Section~V-C provides a comparative analysis of detection settings (see Table~\ref{tab:summary_plot}) and also presents TTW as a proxy for computational overhead across attack types (see Table~\ref{tab:ttw_results}).
+This analysis supports the feasibility of our approach for time-sensitive applications and highlights trade-offs introduced by different window configurations.
+Section~V-D presents a comparison with state-of-the-art (SOTA) methods, contextualizing our method's performance against existing approaches (see Table~\ref{tab:sota_comparison}).
+Finally, Section~V-E investigates the effect of using more granular windows based on the number of samples.
+We show that even under these fine-grained configurations, the framework maintains strong detection performance (see Table~\ref{tab:stat_test_results}).